 It’s 10 pm and too late to make a phone call, but how about just a few more emails?
 Stop.
 Make a quick to-do list for tomorrow, power down your computer and go to bed.
 You’ll get more done tomorrow, better and faster, if you get the proper amount of rest tonight.
 You already know that you can eat your way to healthier sleep with optimal Reliv nutrition.
-We’ve even shown you 5 ways to sleep like a baby.
 But here’s the science behind why sleep is as important to your health as diet and exercise.

 Sleep Mode for Healing